1ncontinentia/Incon-Undercover/README.md

 #### Different behaviour for regular and asymmetric forces

 * Define a side as asymmetric and they will not be able to share your identity outside of the local area, but they will be better at spotting imposters
-* Define a side as regular and your cover will stay blown for much longer and for a much wider area once compromised, but they may not have such a good nose for imposters
+* Define a side as regular and your cover will stay blown for much longer and for a much wider area once compromised... but they may not have such a good nose for imposters

 #### (Optional) Civilian Recruitment